When working with Object-Oriented Programming (OOP), there are three words you will use constantly: OBJECTS, CLASS, and INSTANCE.

 An instance is each of the elements created according to a class.

-Each INSTANCE is an independent element that has its own values for the properties defined in the class.
+Each INSTANCE is an independent element, which has its own values for the properties defined in the class.

-Now let’s see this with some examples in the main programming languages.
-In the following codes, we create two instances of the Person
+Now let’s see it with some examples in the main programming languages.
+In the following codes, we create two instances of the Persona class:

 // Create an instance of the Person class